- Our Vision & Commitment

 During his career in the energy industry, Alberts has focused on delivering and improving value for customers.
 While at KCP&L and Aquila, he led the customer teams to be recognized top performers.
 He also led the sustainable resource strategy team while at KCP&L. Alberts became a certified Lean Six Sigma Deployment Champion and Black Belt while at Aquila, producing significant improvements and savings for customers.

-Alberts serves as a board member of the Smart Electric Power Alliance (SEPA); the Hawaii Employers Council Board of Governors, and the Aloha United Way.
+Alberts serves as a board member of the Smart Electric Power Alliance (SEPA); the Land Use Research Foundation of Hawaii, and the Aloha United Way.

 Alberts holds a bachelor's degree in Business Administration from Minnesota State University, Mankato and a master's degree in Business Administration from Drake University.